Can I Make a Claim if the Dealership Closed Down or Changed Ownership?

 Imagine a customer who bought a car on a PCP deal from a dealer that went out of business in 2019.
 The dealer's records were kept by the finance provider.
 The customer made a mis-sold finance complaint to the lender directly.
 The lender is expected to make a response after the FCA lifts its pause on handling complaints.

 This example illustrates that the closure or sale of a dealership does not block access to redress.
-Consumers are still protected by the lender's rules, and historic mis-selling complaints can still be made.
+Consumers are still protected by the lender's rules, and historic mis-selling or car finance refund complaints can still be made.
 If you have a standard car finance or a complicated PCP contract, the process is the same.

 Conclusion